johnmtayag/Amazon-Recommender-System/README.md

 **Visualizing the Outliers**

+No high outliers for PC1 were identified, so the figure only shows the low outliers.

 <p align="center">
   <img src="images/iqr_outliers_visualized.png" alt="Visualizing Minor Anomalies" width="600"/>
 </p>

 **Visualizing the Average Outlier Curves**

+The shape of the average curve for both low PC1 outliers and low PC2 outliers are very similar.
+However, the average curve for the low PC1 outliers has a taller peak at about 3 kW while the low PC2 outliers has a shorter peak at about 2.5 kW.
+The curve for the low PC2 outlier group is also slightly skinnier.

+Unlike the low outlier groups, the shape of the average curve for the high PC2 outliers has no significant difference from the shape of the average curve for the normal points.

 <p align="center">
   <img src="images/iqr_outliers_curves.png" alt="Visualizing Minor Anomalies" width="700"/>